Academic Opportunities for Honors Students

 In addition to our UCI Community Colleges Honors Research Conference, you are encouraged to submit your academic scholarship to the following conferences for presentation:

 Southern California Conference for Undergraduate Research provides a forum for the presentation of the best research, scholarship, and creative activities of undergraduate students in the region, and encourages communication of innovative achievements across disciplines.
-The next SCCUR conference will be held November 17, 2018, at Pasadena City College.
+Visit the SCCUR website for the details on when and where the next conference will be held.

 The Bay Honors Consortium (BHC) Honors Research Symposium is held in early May of each year.
 Students are encouraged to submit proposals of original research in January for individual and small group presentations.
 The conference also offers an admissions workshop from the Director of Admissions at the University of California, Berkeley.
 This conference is similar to the UCI Community Colleges Honors Research Conference.

 Publishing Your Work